12354/docker-strongswan/README.md

 The default IPSec configuration supports:

-* IKEv2 with EAP Authentication (Though a certificate has to be added for that to work)
 * IKEv1 with PSK

 The ports that are exposed for this container to work are: